barc/backbone.giraffe/src/docs/viewFlexibility.md

 design goal is to create a single view class that nests, manages memory, and moves around the DOM with ease.

+## What We're Building

+There is a lot of information in this example, so let's begin by playing around with the result.
+If something doesn't make sense to you, read on!

+{{{EXAMPLE style='height: 550px;'}}}

 ## The Parent App

 __Giraffe.App__ is a __Giraffe.View__ that encapsulates an app.
 This example has